eeue56/json-to-elm/README.md

 `create_encoder` takes a type alias as a string, along with a prefix to use for custom encoders, and if the encoded fields have snakecase or not, and generates just the encoder for that type alias

+`create_union_type_decoder` takes a union type definition as a string, and will generate the decoder needed if the json value is a string

 ## Example: